DavidBadura/FixturesBundle/Resources/doc/fixtures.md

                 email: "d.badura@gmx.de"
 ```

-The fixtures are loaded automatically from `YourBundle\Resources\fixtures` folder.
+The fixture files will be automatically loaded from the `Resources\fixtures` folder.

 References
 ----------